weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 Since the `cursor` API requires the object UUID for indexing, the `uuid` metadata is always retrieved.

+You can also get the size of the collection by using the built-in `len` function.

+<FilteredTextBlock
+    text={PythonCode}
+    startMarker="# START LenCollectonExample"
+    endMarker="# END LenCollectonExample"
+    language="py"
+/>

 ### Data model and generics

 You can choose to provide a generic type to a query or data operation.
 This can be beneficial as the generic class is used to extract the return properties and statically type the response.